dee0/ocm-toi-helloworld/README.md

       - hasCredentials(string[,string])bool
       - getCredentials(string[,string]) map[string}string | string

     To be clear, the above functions take a string argument and an optional second string argument.
 The first is the key from the credential request.
-If the second argument is not passed then the expression is looking for, or retrieving, a map containing the properties, e.g. username and password, of specified credential.
+If the second argument is not passed then the expression is looking for, or retrieving, a map containing the properties, e.g. user and password, of specified credential.
 If a second argument is passed then the functions look for, or retrieve, the proprety of the same name from the credential identified by the first argument.

 6. perform 'parameter mapping' using